csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 ## Displaying Values

-After declaring and initializing the `numbers` array, write statements to:
+After declaring and initializing the `numbers` array, write statements that do the following:

 #.
 Display every value in order, left to right,
 #.
-Display every value at an even index (skip odd indices),
+Display every value at an even index (skip odd indices), and
 #.
 Display all values that are greater than 5.

 ## Counting Values